fastly/compute-js-static-publish/README.md

   The data of each content asset can exist in one of two stores:
   * Inline Store - this is a data store that exists within the Wasm binary.
-  * Fastly Object Store - Fastly's distributed edge data store.
+  * Fastly KV Store - Fastly's distributed edge data store.
 Data can be placed here without impacting the size of your Wasm binary.

   Your application can stream the contents of these assets to a visitor, or read from the stream itself and access its